JimWid/AI_Rubiks_Cube_Solver/README.md

 - **Orange: Left**

 Once you have the center of **Green** in front of you(or the camera). **turn down** to scan **White** first, move the cube **UP** to face green again.
 And turn the cube **right(->)** to scan the **Red** face, then right again(->) to scan **Blue**, again to scan **Orange** and again to scan **Green**, keep Green in front of the camera and then **move up** to scan **Yellow**.

-#### Important Note on YOLOv5 Framework:
-The main.py script uses torch.hub.load('ultralytics/yolov5', 'yolov5s', ...) to download the base YOLOv5 model architecture.
-This means the necessary YOLOv5 framework code will be automatically downloaded to your PyTorch Hub cache (usually located in ~/.cache/torch/hub/) the first time you run the script, provided you have an internet connection.

 # Known Limitations and Tips for Best Performance
 #### Lighting Conditions: